Patient education: Care after gynecologic surgery (Beyond the Basics)

 WOUND CARE AFTER GYNECOLOGIC SURGERY

-- Staples and certain types of skin sutures are usually removed within 3 to 10 days, either before you leave the hospital or in the surgeon's office.
+●Staples and certain types of skin sutures are usually removed within 3 to 10 days, either before you leave the hospital or in the surgeon's office.
+Sutures may also be absorbable; this type of suture does not need to be taken out.
 Sutures under the skin or inside the vagina do not need to be removed.

 Abdominal incisions should be kept clean by showering.
 It is not necessary to put soap on the incision; plain tap water is adequate.
 Avoid scrubbing the area.